 Secure communication between different network zones is an essential part of the modern and evolving network security landscape.
 Palo Alto static NAT is an integral part of a firewall to hide private IP addresses behind a public IP address.
-Many a times people get confused while implementing so they prefer to have training or look around freely available resources to validate the configurations.

-In this article, we will look how to configure static NAT on Palo Alto firewalls so the inside LAN or a DMZ App Zone can communicate easily.
 This article teaches you how to get these configurations and install them on your network environment, which increases the security of its infrastructure, providing a safeguard against unauthorized access and ensuring that your digital assets are properly protected.

 2. Configure Static NAT on Palo Alto from LAN to DMZ-App Zone.